x42/harvid/README.md

 ---------

 harvid is highly concurrent makes use of all available CPUs.
-It will spawn multiple decoder backends, keep them available for a reasonable time and also cache the video-decoder's output for recurring requests.
+It will spawn multiple decoder processes, keep them available for a reasonable time and also cache the video-decoder's output for recurring requests.